daylin-data/CrossfitData/README.md

 ## Data Source

 I picked up the most put together crossfit dataset I could find from Kaggle.
-You can check it out here.
-Thanks to SOMEONE for putting that together!
+You can check it out [here](https://www.kaggle.com/datasets/tgomesjuliana/crossfit-games).
+Thanks to @tgomesjuliana for putting that together!

 ## Tools Used